MaineGeneral Residential Services for Women

 Special Programs/ Population Groups Supported:

-• rehab for adolescents
+• drug rehab for transitional-age young adults

 • residential drug rehab for adult women